Music in Me

 “After this Joseph of Arimathe′a, who was a disciple of Jesus, but secretly, for fear of the Jews, asked Pilate that he might take away the body of Jesus, and Pilate gave him leave.
 So he came and took away His body.”

 Think what courage it took Joseph to ask for the body of Jesus.
 Yet, the love of God ought to propel us forward to complete inestimable feats.
 How I long to love God with a love so perfect and yet how I fall short so many times.
-“Lord Jesus please give me the fervour of the saints who went forward regardless of the consequence to bring You to people, so that their ignorance may be broken and their souls may be liberated from the captivity of the evil one, and they may be well and do good as it pleases You.”
+“Lord Jesus please give me the fervour of the saints who went forward regardless of the consequence to bring You to people, so that their ignorance may be broken and their souls may be liberated from the captivity of the evil one, and they may be well and do good as it pleases You.
+Amen.”

 7. Jesus Laid in the Tomb (John 19:39-42)